tc39/proposal-Declarations-in-Conditionals/README.md

 ## Overview

-When programming in C++, an extremely useful feature is to be able to declare a variable _and_ have it be evaluated inside a condional:
+When programming in C++, an extremely useful feature is to be able to declare a variable _and_ have it be evaluated inside a conditional:

 ```cpp
 if (auto* ptr = getPtr()) {